 California classifies probation into both informal and formal categories.

 On the other hand, formal probation is typically reserved for more serious crimes and is often called felony probation.
-This form of probation can have more serious restrictions, such as mandated therapy sessions, regular reports to a probation officer, searches of your person and property, and drug testing.
+That form of probation can have more serious restrictions, such as mandated therapy sessions, regular reports to a probation officer, searches of your person and property, and drug testing.
 Formal probation usually lasts between three and five years.

 However, every case is different, and your unique circumstances will impact your probation.
+A Pomona drug possession defense lawyer can review your case and explain your situation.

 Common Probation Violations